|7x10 paperback 412 pages 2 books in

 Reg $29.95 Buy now at $23.96

-theoretical in nature, such as that he spoke in the past, the various ways in which He spoke, and all the people He spoke to; but I was not aware
+theoretical in nature, such as that he spoke in the past, the various ways in which He spoke, and all the people He spoke to; but I was not

-that aspect of their relationship with Him.
+develop that aspect of their relationship with Him.
 So I conducted several searches on the matter.

 With the power of the Internet, searching anything is fast and easy.
 I looked on Christian book sites as well as on Amazon.com.
 I found

 literally dozens of books with virtually even the exact titles: “Hearing God,” or “How to Hear God.”
-Most books about hearing God are too
+Most books about hearing God are too broad

-loves you, God has a purpose for your life, God wants you to be prosperous and successful, God wants you to live above your circumstances etc.
+you, God has a purpose for your life, God wants you to be prosperous and successful, God wants you to live above your circumstances etc.

 How God talks personally to us in everyday life is not addressed in almost every book about hearing God.
-Even in most of the books that have
+Even in most of the books that

-others…” Ch 4: “Meditate and ask God…” I thought the book was supposed to be about hearing, not doing all the talking!
+3: “Talk to others…” Ch 4: “Meditate and ask God…” I thought the book was supposed to be about hearing, not doing all the talking!